Student Success

 Chances are, if you’re reading this article, you’re already a Möbius user, or you’re looking to learn more about this platform and how it can enhance your teaching.
 Luckily, you’ve stumbled upon a set of solutions that can help you help your students.

 Most students have areas of a subject they don’t understand.
 However, not all students are aware of which areas those are exactly.
-Many students, when it comes to revision time, will revise everything and give everything the same attention, which is not a great idea.
-As my old Maths teacher put it: “when you revise, you shouldn’t be using a blunderbuss, you should be using a sniper rifle,” which is to say: know what you’re bad at and focus on that.
+Many students, during revision time, review everything and give it all the same attention.
+This approach is not ideal.
+As my old Maths teacher said, “When you revise, don’t use a blunderbuss, use a sniper rifle.”
+In other words, know what you struggle with and focus on that.
 There’s no need to spend a lot of time on things you’re good at already.

 So, how can we instil this sage advice into our students when using Möbius?

-To start, by using our advanced policies to create constructive learning loops, you can set things in Möbius so a student can only start a test if they have passed a previous lesson on the same material.
-Or, if they fail a short test on a very specific topic, they are given revision material instead of progressing to other activities.
-This forces the student to understand the concept before moving on.
+To start, use our advanced policies to create constructive learning loops.
+You can set Möbius so that a student only starts a test after passing a previous lesson on the same material.
+If they fail a short test on a specific topic, they receive revision material instead of moving on to other activities.

 Möbius also offers “Mastery Assignments,” which are essentially beast-mode revision tests, and the student is shown their progress in each group of questions.
 These tests are great tools to help students identify their weak areas.
 A student can then choose to go back and look at previous revision material or some of the wonderful interactive Möbius lessons you’ve created for them.